State Sponsors of Terrorism: Sudan (1993–2020)

 Sudan was added to the list on August 12, 1993.
-American officials alleged that Sudan harbored members of the Abu Nidal Organization, Hezbollah, and Islamic Jihad.
+American officials alleged that Sudan harbored members of the Abu Nidal Organization, Hezbollah, and Palestinian Islamic Jihad.

-In October 2020, President Donald Trump announced that the United States would remove Sudan from the list following the ousting and subsequent removal of President Omar Al-Bashir, and an agreement with the new transitional government to pay $335 million in compensation to the families of victims of the 1998 United States embassy bombings.
+In October 2020, President Donald Trump announced that the United States would remove Sudan from the list following the ousting and subsequent removal of President Omar al-Bashir, and an agreement with the new transitional government to pay $335 million in compensation to the families of victims of the 1998 United States embassy bombings.
 On December 14, 2020, the United States officially removed Sudan from the list.

 Sanctions

-The sanctions which the US imposes on countries on the list are:
+The sanctions that the US imposes on countries on the list include: